 Getting to that point as a parent and as a child who stutters isn’t always easy, but Chris’ involvement with the National Stuttering Association helped the family find local resources, including connecting with other parents and kids who stutter.
 "As a parent of a stutterer and as a stutterer to a stutterer, it’s such a blessing to know you’re not alone," Chris says.

 Chris had Jackson evaluated when he was 3, after she realized he was having problems with words in a sentence.
 "He was able to say single words, but when it came to a whole thought process he was having trouble articulating," she says.
-Jackson began speech therapy, something he
+Jackson began speech therapy, something he continues today.

 The goal at this point is to help Jackson manage his speech rather than attain complete fluency.
 "There is no magic pill.
 Jackson’s been in therapy 10 years," Chris says.